BenLangmead/bowtie/MANUAL.markdown

 mammalian resequencing.
 You may observe longer running times in other research contexts.

-If you find Bowtie's performance to be disappointingly slow, please try some of the performance-tuning hints described in the [High Performance Tips] section below.
+If `bowtie` is too slow for your application, please try some of the performance-tuning hints described in the [Performance Tuning] section below.

 Alignments involving one or more ambiguous reference characters (`N`, `-`, `R`, `Y`, etc.) are considered invalid by Bowtie.
 This is true